AllenDowney/Portfolio/narrative.md

 In February 2016 I was commissioned by the Flatiron School in New York to develop a curriculum for their online class on data structures and algorithms in Java, using material from "Software Engineering".
-The first group of students tested the course in Summer 2016.
+The first group of students (including at least two from Olin) tested the course in Summer 2016.

+I am making plans to develop this material into a book (working title *Think Algorithms*), and I am considering testing it with a group of Olin students in the fall.

 Other classes